 A sound wave traveling through the ocean is refracted (bent) whenever it encounters changes in the speed of sound (See How does sound move?
 Refraction).
 Sound waves are continually refracted toward the region of lower sound speed.
 Differing sound-speed profiles therefore cause sound waves to travel on quite different paths.
 For a three-layer profile, sound that travels upward from a source located in the cold water near the seafloor is bent back towards the seafloor when it travels up into warmer water with higher sound speeds.
 The result is that the sound interacts repeatedly with the seafloor and rapidly becomes weaker.

 In shallow water, sound speed often varies as a function of geographic location as well as depth.
 For instance, on the continental shelf off the east coast of the U.S., the water’s temperature and salinity are influenced by the Gulf Stream and associated eddies.
 These oceanographic features can form fronts between the colder shelf waters and warmer Gulf Stream current flow.
 Therefore, the sound speed profiles can be complicated, changing in time and space and resulting in complex acoustic propagation.

-- How does sound travel long distances?
+- Science of Sound > How does sound travel long distances?
 The SOFAR Channel

 - Sound of Sound > Sound Movement > Reflection